ajnirp/ajnirp.github.io/content/blog/euler_2_j.md

 into plain language as follows:

-<div role="highlight">Run the step function until the rightmost element of the input array is less than 4 million.
+<div role="highlight">Run the <code>step</code> function until the rightmost element of the input array is less than 4 million.
 Finally, return the leftmost element of the array (the accumulated value).</div>

 ## Doesn't J have a while. keyword?